 Although emus frighten me, I can generally avoid them.
 But I couldn’t go all the way to Italy without visiting my fashionista friend Mel, so I had to steel myself for a trip into the very aorta of my neuroses: Milano Centrale.

-Milan’s central station is a menacing mini-metropolis of heroin addicts, gypsies, and non-denominational pickpockets.
+Milan’s central station is a menacing mini-metropolis of heroin addicts, scammers, and non-denominational pickpockets.
 Like emus at a picnic, they feast on the naivete’ of tourists who don’t realize they’re on the menu.

 There are three ways to buy an Italian train ticket: online, from a ticket machine, or from a Trenitalia clerk.
 The fastest way to buy an Italian train ticket is from a ticket machine.
 It is theoretically possible to push the right buttons, put in money, and end up with a ticket to the destination of your choosing.

-Except that while you’re trying to figure out how to work the machine, a gypsy is reaching past your face and pressing random buttons.
-Gypsy women expect to be paid for this assistance, which may or may not result in a ticket you can use, but the distraction often leads to the loss of your wallet to her pickpocket companion who is standing right behind you.
+Except that while you’re trying to figure out how to work the machine, a crook in a long skirt is reaching past your face and pressing random buttons.
+Scammers expect to be paid for this assistance, which may or may not result in a ticket you can use, but the distraction often leads to the loss of your wallet to her pickpocket companion who is standing right behind you.
 Heroin addicts perform the same ticket-confusion service, but louder and more erratically.
 If you refuse their assistance, they get enraged.
 Think of the zombie dancers in Thriller, add tuberculosis, and you’re there.

 The first time Andy and I visited the Milan station, I was so disgusted by the Oliver-esque main terminal that I fled with the kids to the relatively sedate international ticket area.
 There was no place to sit, but as we leaned against the wall next to a bank of ticket machines, I watched well-heeled travelers attempt to use them.
 They wore the same perplexed expressions as the people in the main terminal, but better shoes.